Cyber Monday deals at Target: Our favorite sales to shop now

 Winky Lux Diamond Infused powder foundation: $13

 This lightweight powder foundation from Winky Lux is infused with -- literally -- crushed diamonds.
-At last look, the sale was gone from Target, but you can still get this luxurious foundation up to 40% off at Winky Lux's Black Friday/Cyber Monday sale.
+You can get 20% off this product at checkout during Target's Cyber Monday sale, or grab this luxurious foundation up to 40% off directly from Winky Lux's Black Friday/Cyber Monday sale.

 Winky Lux Diamond Infused powder foundation, $13 and up (regularly $22)